AF-Github1/AF-Github1/README.md

-This github includes different projects made for the sake of projects either done in the context of academic work, professional certifications or independent learning.
+This github includes different projects either done in the context of academic work, professional certifications or independent learning documentation for future reference

 **Contact information is in my bio**